 You should also make sure you buy quality sandpaper from a specialized supplier.
 There’s a vast difference in the types of sandpaper available today.
 More expensive sandpaper has superior cutting abilities and will stay sharper much longer than cheaper sandpaper commonly sold by big-box stores.
-With sandpaper, you get what you pay for and you’ll use less paper in the long run if you start with a better product.
+With sandpaper, you get what you pay for.
+Further, you’ll use less paper in the long run if you start with a better product.

-- Eye protection
+- Eye protection such as safety goggles

 - Hearing guards

 - Respirator, face mask, or dust mask, especially if you don’t have a dust collection method

 Another safety concern is your physical condition.
 Sanding a deck is a long and laborious process and can be physically demanding.
 Consider if you’re physically prepared to do all your sanding in one continuous effort or if you should break it into more manageable time slots.

 Cleaning your deck is the first step in the deck sanding process, but the way you do this depends on several factors.
 You should consider the type of wood your deck boards are made of and the finish it currently has, in addition to the amount of accumulated grime and dirt.
 You might be fine with simply sweeping off and hosing down your deck before plugging in your sander.
 But if your deck has built up a layer of dirt and grime, you might have a bigger job ahead of you.

 You can clean most wooden decks with a mixture of detergent and water.
 Apply this cleaning solution with a stiff deck brush designed for the job, then hose it off with a garden sprayer.
 Where your surface is oily or has organic buildup, try using trisodium phosphate, or TSP, in a hot water pail.
 TSP is inexpensive, widely available and does a great job of cutting through the tough stuff to leave a clean surface that’s ready for sanding, sealing and staining.